BrianARuff/ask-chat-gpt-chrome-extension/README.md

 ## Updates Listed Here

+**_11/23/2023_**

+> Previous update didn't solve the problem, so I'm resorting to only allowing the application to access https web sites.
+Hopefully, this will solve the security warning problem.

 **_11/11/2023_**

 > I have made recent updates to the extension source code that should prevent this from happening as often as it was previously.
 However, I can't guarentee that it will never show again, that said, I haven't seen it personally since making the update to the source code.